-The Kingdom of God is the Church or God's people, which began on Pentecost in 30AD.
+The Kingdom of God is the Church of Christ, the people of Christ.
+The Kingdom began on Pentecost in 30AD.
 People in the Kingdom are those who allow Christ to rule in their heart and lives.
-Where you have a Kingdom you must have a King it is the meaning of the word.
-Christ always spiritually partakes of the Lord's Supper with his disciples,
+Where there is a Kingdom you must have a King it is the meaning of the word.
+Christ is a King now and He communes with us in the Lord's Supper.
+Christ spiritually partakes of the Lord's Supper with his disciples cf:

-Matthew 18: 20 For where two or three are gathered together in my name, there am I in the midst of them.
+Matthew 18:20 For where two or three are gathered together in my name, there am I in the midst of them.